Independent Highland Companies: Jacobite rising of 1745

-A soldier in 1742 of the regular 43rd Highlanders regiment (later renumbered the 42nd) who were also known as the Black Watch that had been formed from the Independent Companies in 1739.
+c.
+1742 engraving of a private of the 43rd Regiment of Foot, which had been formed from the Independent Companies in 1739.

-In September 1745, Duncan Forbes, Lord Culloden, a staunch "whig", was given a commission to raise twenty new Independent Highland Companies to oppose the Jacobite rising of 1745.
+In September 1745, Duncan Forbes, 5th of Culloden, a staunch "whig", was given a commission to raise twenty new Independent Highland Companies to oppose the Jacobite rising of 1745.
 He succeeded in raising a total of eighteen Independent Highland Companies.
 The men were drawn from the respective clans of their commanders.
 Many clansmen although not related to their chief adopted the chief's surname as their own.
 For example, 59 out of 93 men listed by David Dobson in George Munro of Culcairn's company in 1745, had the surname Munro.
 The commanders of each of the 18 Independent Highland Companies are given in the table below in order of the company's completion.
 In some of the companies not all of the officers are of the clan name of their company.
 This table does not include regular regiments of the line who were also drawn from the Highlands at this time such as Loudon's Highlanders and the Earl of Crawford's Highland Regiment.
 The semi-professional independent companies are also often confused with the non-professional local militia companies who also supported the Government but who were less cohesively organized.